internal-page-background-header

 1. Change requests formally identified

-Issue raised as part of CAPA procedures or as a ticketed item within the quality team.
+Issue raised as part of Corrective or Preventive Action procedures (CAPA) or as a ticketed item within the quality team.

 2. Change request submitted by QA team